 Prefer visual manuals to written ones?
 Then watch this short video to see how you can use PhotoWorks to superimpose your face onto a celebrity photo:

 Then start a free trial today!

 So if your desire to make funny content is grand, but your photo editing skills are modest, then PhotoWorks is definitely for you.
-This smart photo editor is refreshingly easy to use, but at the same time it's filled with efficient tools that can help you fix the color balance of your pic, retouch your portraits in a click, remove odd objects in the background, stylize your images with filters and 3D LUT presets, and so much more.
+This smart photo editor is refreshingly easy to use, but at the same time it's filled with efficient tools that can help you fix the color balance of your pic, retouch your portraits in a click, remove odd objects in the background, add a frame to a picture, stylize your images with filters and 3D LUT presets, and so much more.